 Where to Sleep

 Situated a short stroll from the downtown mall, the home that houses the sweet Inn at 400 West High dates back to 1900, but the luxurious experience here is all 21st century.
 With just five cheery and beautifully decorated rooms, the bed and breakfast offers a homey, friendly atmosphere, made all the more so by Carolyn, its affable proprietor.
-Room rates (from $150 per night) include a blow-your-mind breakfast (think homemade waffles, incredible, locally made bread, and fresh fruit and granola), private rooftops, evening wine tastings (weekends only), and access to the famous (and dangerously addictive) kitchen cookie jar.
+Room rates (from $210 per night) include a blow-your-mind breakfast (think homemade waffles, incredible, locally made bread, and fresh fruit and granola), private rooftops, evening wine tastings (weekends only), and access to the famous (and dangerously addictive) kitchen cookie jar.
 Call ahead to arrange a free pickup at the train station or airport.
-If you’re looking to get a lot of bang for a bit more buck, the Boar’s Head Inn offers a Bed, Breakfast, and Balloon Package for $371 per person per night and includes a hot air balloon ride for two, breakfast, deluxe overnight accommodations, and resort fees and taxes.
-(Regular rates start at $160/night.)
+If you’re looking to get a lot of bang for a bit more buck, the Boar’s Head Inn rotates deals throughout the year, such as the Bed, Breakfast, and Balloon Package for $371 per person per night and includes a hot air balloon ride for two, breakfast, deluxe overnight accommodations, and resort fees and taxes.
+(Regular rates start at $190/night.)

 How to get there: Take Amtrak to Charlottesville.
 Download a good book and snuggle up with your travel companion for the roughly 7 hour ride.
-From around $150 R/T for weekend travel.
 If you’re planning to explore more of the area, consult oM’s guide to renting hybrids in NYC.